-Coming to have no hot water ever is obvious proof of trouble.
+Getting no hot water ever is clear proof of trouble.
 But erratic water temperature is many times disregarded as an issue.
 This might possibly indicate mineral deposits have built up and your heating element must be corrected or replaced.

 If you’re receiving nothing at all or very little hot water, there could possibly be a problem with the pilot light.
-If you’re not confident how to service this, call in our technicians at 908-448-2154.
+If you’re not confident how to service this, call in our technicians at 908-448-2154 in Hillsborough.
 While some homeowners can reignite the pilot light themselves, it can be dangerous if you’re unsure of the process.